Explore this Section

 - Offering careers guidance appointments that will help students and graduates to understand what kind of opportunities will suit them best.

-- Holding regular drop in sessions that will give students and graduates the opportunity to see a careers adviser quickly, to have short queries dealt with promptly or referred on appropriately.
+- Holding regular sessions that will give students and graduates the opportunity to see a careers adviser quickly, to have short queries dealt with promptly or referred on appropriately.

 - Offering the opportunity for students to meet graduate employers to enable them to better understand the graduate job market and tailor their applications effectively.